 Dominican Republic, 1 March – 20 March 2020

 I’m an Austria-based cultural anthropologist with a research focus on forced migration, transnational memory cultures and Island Studies.
-For my postdoc project I travelled to the Dominican Republic to carry out ethnographic research on transgenerational family narratives and memory practices of Jewish exile in Sosúa.
+For my postdoc project at the University of Art and Design Linz I travelled to the Dominican Republic to carry out ethnographic research on transgenerational family narratives and memory practices of Jewish exile in Sosúa.

 When the first COVID cases were reported in China, it never occurred to me that I too would soon be worried about the Coronavirus.
 Even when the disease arrived in Europe and isolated cases were reported in Austria, I downplayed the severity to myself—it is like a flu, I had nothing to fear.
 Instead, my thoughts were focused on the upcoming three-weeks of field research in the Dominican Republic, which I started in March 2020.
 I was excited to begin a new research project in the Caribbean town of Sosúa.